Tour Code: ILR54

 Day 1: Þingvellir National Park-Deildartunguhver Hot Spring- Barnafoss- Hraunfossar

-Our day begins with a hike in Þingvellir National Park, the site of the old viking parliament and a place of great historic importance.
-The birth place of democracy in Iceland, it is a symbol and an emblem of Democracy with a capital “D”.
-The park is now a UNESCO World Heritage site.
-It is a magnificent location with a beautiful lake skirted by a small canyon, a fissure that is in fact part of the Mid-Atlantic Rift.
-Next, a visit to Deildartunguhver, the most powerful hot spring in Iceland, followed by the waterfalls of Barnafoss and Hraunfossar, a row of waterfalls that over a few hundred meters emerge from underneath a lava field.
-From there we visit one of the numerous lava caves in the region.
-In winter the caves are decorated with ice stalactites.
-We stay the night in a hut in the area where a bath in the “hot pots” of a local swimming pool is optional.
+Your day begins with your driver guide picking you up from your accommodations in Reykjavík and whisking you off to Þingvellir National Park.
+This area is where the old Viking Parliament used to meet and is a UNESCO World Heritage site.
+As the birth place of democracy in Iceland, it is a very important part of our country’s history.
+It is a magnificent location with a beautiful lake skirted by a small canyon.
+This fissure is part of the Mid-Atlantic Ridge.
+Next, you will visit Deildartunguhver, the most powerful hot spring in Iceland, followed by the waterfalls of Barnafoss and Hraunfossar - a row of waterfalls that emerged from underneath a lava field.
+From there, we visit one of the numerous lava caves in the region.
+In winter, the caves are decorated with beautiful ice stalactites.
+You will stay the night in a hut in the area, where you have the option of bathing in “hot pots” in the local swimming pool.